v923z/micropython-usermod/docs/source/usermods_05.rst

 module to micropython.
 The module will have a single function that takes two numbers, and adds them.
-I know that this is the most exciting thing since sliced bread, and you have always wondered, why there isn’t a built-in python function for such an fascinating task.
+I know that this is the most exciting thing since sliced bread, and you have always wondered, why there isn’t a built-in python function for such a fascinating task.
 Well, wonder no more!
 From this moment, *your* micropython will have one.

 First I show the file in its entirety (20 something lines all in all),